sergiy79/codecombat/Home.md

-Hello [Archmages](codecombat.com/contribute#archmage), welcome to the developer wiki for CodeCombat!
+Hello [Archmages](codecombat.com/contribute#archmage)!
+Welcome to the developer wiki for CodeCombat.
 These documents are designed to give you everything you need to know, technical and non-technical, to dive into the project.
+If you see an opportunity to improve the docs, go ahead!

 ## Stuff Everyone Should Know